 Something else Izzo did with the needle and thread Heathcote handed him was weave deeper into Michigan State history to include College Basketball Hall of Fame coach Pete Newell and his players from the early 1950s.

-In a 2003 Spartanmag print edition story, Newell’s players spoke about a reunion on campus with Newell; Izzo welcomed them to the Breslin Center.
+In a 2003 Spartanmag story I wrote, Newell’s players spoke about a reunion on campus with Newell; Izzo welcomed them to the Breslin Center.
 Not only that, they felt humbled when Izzo required his players – stars included — to introduce themselves to Newell’s old-timers.

 Such a link isn’t taken lightly among former players, according to Krzyzewski’s early players.
 In an ACC Network documentary, “The Class that Saved Coach K,” Krzyzewski’s players said having their old coach still on campus helps them connect to the program after all these years.
 Tommy Amaker added they understand it’s not that way at schools with coaching tree limbs sawed off.

 Ganakas and Heathcote tied a knot to bind Michigan State together.
 Izzo has kept that knot firmly tightened, even after the passing of BOTH Heathcote and Ganakas.

 I invite you to follow me on Twitter @shanny4055